iltuoconsulenteit/DocCropper/README.md

-# DocCropper
+# 📄 DocCropper

-🗂️ *DocCropper* is a fork of [`varna9000/image-perspective-crop`](https://github.com/varna9000/image-perspective-crop), enhanced to support:
+**DocCropper** is a web-based application for document image perspective correction, cropping, and PDF export.
+It is designed to work both locally and in LAN environments, including touchscreen or kiosk-style workstations.

+This project is **inspired by [image-perspective-crop](https://github.com/varna9000/image-perspective-crop)**, but has been **significantly rewritten and extended**, with major architectural changes, a redesigned user interface, batch features, user preferences, and many additional capabilities.

+---

+## ✨ Key Features

-- ✅ Multi-image upload
+- ✅ Multi-image upload and batch processing
-- 📐 Batch perspective correction
+- 🔄 Automatic or manual perspective correction
+- 🖼️ Interactive cropping and preview
-- 📄 Export to PDF
+- 📄 One-click PDF export
-- 🧰 LAN-ready setup for document stations
+- 🗂️ Persistent user settings
+- 🧭 Touchscreen-friendly interface
+- 🌐 Works offline or over LAN (no internet required)
+- 👤 Multi-user environment support (optional)

 ---